Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Stereotactic breast biopsy is used to take out tiny pieces of the changed area of breast tissue so they can be studied under a microscope.
 This procedure uses X-rays to find the tissue to be removed.
 It may prevent the need for an open (surgical) biopsy.

 Tell your health care provider what medicines you take.
 This includes all prescription medicines, and over-the-counter medicines such as aspirin and ibuprofen.
 It also includes street drugs and any herbs, vitamins, or supplements.
 Ask if and when you should stop taking them.

-Wear a top that’s easily removed and a comfortable bra.
+Wear a top that’s easy to take off and a comfortable bra.

 Bathe before the procedure.
-Do not wear perfume, deodorant, antiperspirant, lotion, powder, or any other substance on your skin.
+Don't wear perfume, deodorant, antiperspirant, lotion, powder, or any other substance on your skin.

 Try to empty your bladder before the procedure to help you be more comfortable on the table.